-In Italy, according to the data presented by the agency We are social in the annual report “Digital 2020”, there are almost 50 million users who surf the internet every day and 35 million who are active on social channels.
+In Italy, according to the data presented by the agency We are social in the annual report “Digital 2023 – i dati italiani”, there are almost 50,78 million users who surf the internet (about 86% of the total population) every day and 43,9 million who are active on social channels (about 75% of the total population).

 In particular, Internet use by young people is particularly high: data from the latest OECD report “Digital Economy Outlook 2020” show that the age of first internet access has decreased in almost all OECD countries in recent years.
-However, as for students, the data of the 2018 OECD PISA report show that the increase in internet users does not correspond to a significant growth in digital skills.
+However, as for students, the data of the 2018 OECD PISA report (OECD member countries and Associates decided to postpone the PISA 2021 assessment to 2022 and the PISA 2024 assessment to 2025 to reflect post-Covid difficulties) show that the increase in internet users does not correspond to a significant growth in digital skills.
 This situation is also reflected in the annual report of ISTAT “Citizens and ICT 2019” (Cittadini e ICT 2019), in which a situation of overall lack of preparation of girls and boysto move consciously in the world pervaded by technologies.

 The Department for Youth Policy and the Universal Civil Service (DPGSCU) provides that young people who wish to submit the application form to the Universal Civil Service must have a digital identity.
 Participation in DPGSCU calls also requires young people to have a Certified E-Mail and digital signature.